boringprotocol/docs/docs/motherbored-basics/add-motherbored-cloud-provider.md

 ```
 systemctl restart boring
 ```
 NOTE: A public IP is required.
 Check to make sure appropriate ports are open if your server is behind a firewall.
+Cloud-providers must use ipv4.
+Will not work on ipv6, so if a server has only ipv6 it won't serve internet.